rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-10-01-what-a-whirlwind.md

 For now, we have an idea of what we want to put our skills towards next - Jess and a front end developer working with React and Vanessa as backend developer using Node.js.
 We've made a great impression on our host company and they've even asked us to work with them after the project - which is incredible and we feel so lucky.

-We also want to continue building the Rails Girls community - we've started a [RGSoC Alumni Facebook](https://www.facebook.com/groups/851393618371358/) group to keep in touch and updated on events, conferences, life changes after this summer.
+We also want to continue building the Rails Girls Summer of Code community - we've started a [RGSoC Alumni Facebook](https://www.facebook.com/groups/851393618371358/) group to keep in touch and updated on events, conferences, life changes after this summer.
 So please feel free to join and spread the word :)

 ![teamImpactdevs](/img/blog/2017/impact-devs-stickers.jpg)
-<div class="image-credits"> How to be an Ally in Tech stickers - let us know if you want some!</div>
+<div class="image-credits"> How to be an Ally in Tech stickers - let us know if you want some!
+(Photo taken by Jessica)</div>

 <br>